XiaoChen1992/CPSCI-307/README.md

 2. Amazon SageMaker
 3. Kaggle GPU

 All these products provide different plans to choose from based on how complex a model you want to work with.
-Feel free to choose other online products if you think they fit you better.
+In this class, we will use Google Colab for demonstration.
+Feel free to choose other online products if you think they fit you better, but you need to figure out the settings and enviroments by yourself.

+You will need a GPU until Assignment 2.

+### Fee
+Colab provides free GPU resources (with very limited GPU hours), but you also can pay for more resources.
+You can sign up for a paid account at [Google Colab](https://colab.research.google.com/signup).

 If you have any financial difficulties in purchasing GPU services, **TALK TO ME OR THE DEPARTMENT**.
 We are ready to help!

 ## Academic Integrity & Collaboration

-You should work on all homework by yourself.
-You can discuss your homework with me, your classmates, your friends, or other professors, but you are **NOT** allowed to use others' code or any code from the internet.
+You should work on all assignments by yourself.
+You can discuss your assignments with me, your classmates, your friends, or other professors, but you are **NOT** allowed to use others' code or any code from the internet.

 You can work on the final project on your own or team up with up to 3 students.
 If you choose to work in a team, your team needs to report each member's contribution in the final report.
 Here is an [example](https://github.com/XiaoChen1992/CPSCI-307/blob/main/project_example/contrbution.md).
 You should include this file in your own project.

 ### AI Policy

+### Assigment
-You are **NOT** allowed to use any kind of generative AI tools (online or offline) for your homework.
+You are **NOT** allowed to use any kind of generative AI tools (online or offline) for your assignments.
 Any code from generative AI tools (online or offline) or the internet will be considered cheating.

+### Final Project
 You are **ENCOURAGED** to use AI tools for your final project, but you **NEED** to provide your prompt history to me.
 Here is an [example](https://github.com/XiaoChen1992/CPSCI-307/blob/main/project_example/prompt_history_example.pdf).

-<span style="color: red;">**!!!YOU ARE ONLY ALLOWED TO USE AI TOOLS IN THIS CLASS!!!**</span>
+<span style="color: red;">**!!!YOU ARE ONLY ALLOWED TO USE AI TOOLS IN THIS CLASS!!!
+For other class, follow the academic integrity policy of that class or ask your professor.**</span>

 ## Grading

 Your grade will be comprised of the following weighted components:

 1. **Assignments (30%)**: We will have 3 assignments, with **two** weeks for each assignment.
 Each assignment contributes 10% of your final grade.
-2. **Midterms (10%)**: We will only have one in-class exam before Thanksgiving.
+2. **Midterms (10%)**: We will only have one in-class exam (no notes) before Thanksgiving.
 The exam's goal is to ensure you understand the basic concepts of machine/deep learning.
 3. **Project (60%)**: The final project covers:
    1. Proposal (10%): Explain your plan for the final project, up to 2 pages
    2. Data (10%): You should report how you collected your own data for the final project.
 Include the following parts: a.
 Where is the data source? b.
 How did you collect the data? c.
 How did you preprocess the data?
 The report is up to 1 pages.